 You may also come across the term allopathy.
 Allo is Greek for different.
 Although it may sound akin to homeopathy, it means treating with drugs, or conventional medicine.

 As the scientific medicine of the 20th century advanced, homeopathy fell from favour although a number of homeopathic hospitals were incorporated into the NHS in 1948.
 This was an accident of history and not because it was thought to have scientific merit.
 Homeopathy is known to be favoured by the Royal Family.
+The picture shows the Royal Homeopathic Hospital in London, just round the corner from the centre of excellence for neurology at Queen Square and the centre of excellence for paediatrics in Great Ormond Street.

 In the early part of the 20th century, there was a strong lay movement of “natural health” in Germany, which is where modern homeopathy started.
 Even in the 1930s, medicine had not advanced very far compared with today.
 It is estimated that in 1933, when the Nazis took power, there were as many lay practitioners as physicians.
 The Nazis created the Neue Deutsche Heilkunde (new German medicine).
 There was forced integration of health care into a single body under strict political control.